madebyraygun/craft-component-library/README.md

         └── button/
             └── button.twig
 ```
-You could include the `button` component using the full relative path:
+To include the `button` component you will normally need to use the full relative path:
 ```twig
   {% include '@elements/button/button' %}
 ```

-But for more complex structures it can be useful to define aliases for directories.
+It can be useful to define aliases for directories.
 This is done in the `component-library.php` config file.
-For example, if you have a directory `elements/button` that you want to access as `@button` you would an alias as:
+For example, if you have a directory `elements/button` that you want to access as `@button` you can define an alias like:
 ```php
 'aliases' => [
     '@button' => 'elements/button',